Skip to main content

 Overview

-The Kademlia-like Distributed Hash Table (DHT) plays a crucial role in the networking part of the TON project and is used to locate other nodes in the network.
+The Kademlia-like Distributed Hash Table (DHT) plays a crucial role in the networking aspect of the TON project, enabling the discovery of other nodes within the network.

-The keys of the TON DHT are simply 256-bit integers.
-In most cases, they are computed as a SHA256 of a TL-serialized object.
+The keys used in the TON DHT are 256-bit integers, often derived from a SHA256 of a TL-serialized object.

-The values assigned to these 256-bit keys are essentially arbitrary byte strings of limited length.
-The interpretation of such byte strings is determined by the preimage of the corresponding key; it is usually known both by the node that looks up the key and by the node that stores the key.
+The values associated with these 256-bit keys are essentially arbitrary byte strings of limited length.
+The meaning of these byte strings is determined by the pre-image of the corresponding key; this is typically known by both the node performing the key lookup and the node storing the key.

-In the simplest case, the key represents an ADNL Address of some node and the value can be its IP address and port.
+In its simplest form, the key represents an ADNL address of a node, while the value could be its IP address and port.

-The key-value mapping of the TON DHT is kept on the DHT nodes.
+The key-value mappings of the TON DHT are maintained on the DHT nodes.

 DHT nodes

-Each DHT Node has a 256-bit DHT address.
-Unlike an ADNL Address, a DHT Address should not change too often, otherwise other nodes would be unable to locate the keys they are looking for.
+Each DHT node has a 256-bit DHT address.
+Unlike an ADNL address, a DHT address should not change too frequently; otherwise, other nodes will be unable to locate the keys they are searching for.

-It is expected that the value of key K will be stored on S Kademlia-nearest nodes to K.
+The value of key K is expected to be stored on the S Kademlia-nearest nodes to K.

-S is a small parameter, for example S = 7, which is needed to improve reliability of the DHT (if we would keep the key only on one node, the nearest one to K, the value of that key would be lost if that single node goes offline).
+S is a small parameter, for instance, S = 7, which helps improve the reliability of the DHT.
+If the key were stored only on a single node (the nearest one to K) the value of that key would be lost if that node were to go offline.

 Kademlia routing table

-Any node participating in a DHT usually maintains a Kademlia routing table.
+A node participating in a DHT typically maintains a Kademlia routing table.

-It consists of 256 buckets, numbered from 0 to 255.
-The i-th bucket will contain information about some known nodes (a fixed number of the “best” nodes and maybe some extra candidates) that lie at a Kademlia distance from 2^i to 2^(i+1) − 1 from the node’s address a.
+This table consists of 256 buckets, numbered from 0 to 255.
+The i-th bucket contains information about known nodes that lie within a Kademlia distance from 2^i to 2^(i+1) − 1 from the node’s address a.
+Each bucket holds a fixed number of the “best” nodes, along with some additional candidate nodes.

-This information includes their DHT Addresses, IP Addresses and UDP Ports and some availability information such as the time and the delay of the last ping.
+The information stored in these buckets includes the DHT addresses, IP addresses, UDP ports, and availability details, such as the time and delay of the last ping.

-When a Kademlia node learns about any other Kademlia node as a result of some query, it places it into a suitable bucket of its routing table, first as a candidate.
-Then, if some of the “best” nodes in that bucket fail (e.g., do not respond to ping queries for a long time), they can be replaced by some of these candidates.
-In this way the Kademlia routing table stays populated.
+When a Kademlia node discovers another Kademlia node through a query, it places that node into the appropriate bucket as a candidate.
+If some of the “best” nodes in that bucket become unresponsive (for example, if they do not reply to ping queries for an extended period), they can be replaced by some of these candidates.
+This process ensures that the Kademlia routing table remains populated.

 Key-value pairs

-TON DHT is not only used to store the IP Addresses of ADNL Nodes, but is also used for other purposes - it can store a list of addresses of the nodes which are storing a specific torrent of TON Storage, a list of addresses of nodes included in an overlay subnetwork, ADNL Addresses of TON services or ADNL Addresses of accounts of TON Blockchain and so on.
+The TON DHT is not only used to store the IP addresses of ADNL nodes; it also serves other purposes.
+It can store a list of addresses of nodes that are holding a specific torrent in TON Storage, a list of addresses of nodes included in an overlay subnetwork, ADNL addresses of TON services, and ADNL addresses of accounts on the TON Blockchain, among others.

 info

-Read more about TON DHT in DHT article, or in Chapter 3.2. of the TON Whitepaper.
+Learn more about TON DHT in DHT documentation, or in Chapter 3.2. of the TON Whitepaper.